A time-domain preconditioner for the Helmholtz equation

 As mentioned in the introduction, we look for discretizations such that the time-harmonic solutions of frequency $\omega$ of the discrete-time system are exactly those of the continuous time system (\ref{eq:general_semi-discrete_equation}).
-Due to discretization errors this is not the case for the integrators $I_{\rm cd}$ and $I_{\rm bd}$.
-In the next proposition we will show that the time-harmonic solutions to (\ref{eq:general_semi-discrete_equation}) satisfy recursions of the same form as (\ref{eq:central_differences_damped_leapfrog_verlet}) and (\ref{eq:backward_differences_damped_leapfrog_verlet}), but with different choices of $A,B$.
+Due to discretization errors this is not the case for $I_{\rm cd}$.
+In the next proposition we will show that the time-harmonic solutions to (\ref{eq:general_semi-discrete_equation}) satisfy a recursion of the same form as (\ref{eq:central_differences_damped_leapfrog_verlet}), but with different choices of $A,B$.
 From these recursions modified schemes can derived that have the desired property.

 \begin{proposition} Let $u_n$ and $f_n$ be related to $U,F \in \CC^N$ by

 and let

 Then $U,F$ satisfy (\ref{eq:time-harmonic_from_semi-discrete}) if and only if $u_n$, $f_n$ satisfy